cgarbin/cot6930-natural-language-processing/assignment2/README.md

 The final verification of the classifier is on the test set.
 This will tell us how well the classifier generalizes, i.e. how well it performs on unseen data.

+Verifying with a dataset requires a different approach.
+So far we have used the filter in the `Preprocess` tab to prepare the dataset we use for training.
+However, to validate with a test dataset we need to load two datasets, the train dataset and the test dataset.

 ## Step 7 - Classifying and fine-tuning with an SVM classifier